josh-perry/love-cookbook/content/guides/installation/neovim.md

 ```

 ## Usage
-After completing the plugin's setup, we now can use it to develop games with LÖVE and NeoVim.
+After completing the plugin's setup, we now can use it to develop games with LÖVE and Neovim.

 To run a new LÖVE instance, run the command `:LoveRun` to start.
 You have to do this in the same directory with the `main.lua` file.
 To stop LÖVE, run the `:LoveStop` command.

 The plugin will load when running `:LoveRun` by default, so it will not recognize the `love` variable until you run a LÖVE instance.
-To make it load when NeoVim is started, comment (or completely remove) the `cmd` line:
+To make it load when Neovim is started, comment (or completely remove) the `cmd` line:
 ```lua
 {
   "S1M0N38/love2d.nvim",